darylhai/alpha-blog/README.md

 # README

-This is the repository for the first alpha-blog app of the Complete Ruby on Rails Developer Course
+This is the repository for the alpha-blog app of the Complete Ruby on Rails Developer Course